palmskog/fitch/README.md

 Fitch
 =====

-Certified proof checker for Fitch-style propositional logic proofs as defined in the book _Logic for Computer Science_ by Huth and Ryan.
+A certified proof checker for Fitch-style propositional logic proofs as defined in the book [Logic for Computer Science](http://www.cambridge.org/gb/academic/subjects/computer-science/programming-languages-and-applied-logic/logic-computer-science-modelling-and-reasoning-about-systems-2nd-edition) by Huth and Ryan.

 Requirements
 ------------